telerik/xaml-docs/controls/radcardview/features/filtering.md

 #### Figure 1: RadCardView filtering control
 ![](images/radcardview-features-filtering-0.png)

 To disable user filtering, set the __IsFilteringAllowed__ property to __False__.

 #### __[XAML] Example 1: Setting the IsFilteringAllowed property__
 {{region radcardview-features-filtering-0}}
 	<telerik:RadCardView IsFilteringAllowed="False" />
 {{endregion}}

+Additionally, the filtering can be disabled per [CardDataFieldDescriptor]({%slug radcardview-features-datafielddescriptors%}) by setting its __AllowFiltering__ property.

 ## Programmatic Filtering

-The following example shows how to setup RadCardView, populate it a [QueryableCollectionView]({%slug consuming-data-queryablecollectionview%}) and add GroupDescriptors in code.
+The following example shows how to setup RadCardView, populate it a [QueryableCollectionView]({%slug consuming-data-queryablecollectionview%}) and add FilterDescriptors in code.

 #### __[C#] Example 2: Defining the model__
 {{region radcardview-features-filtering-1}}